 When we first moved to Portugal we decided to spend some time travelling to some of the countries most beautiful destinations.
 This of course meant ticking off some major Portugal sights, stunning Portuguese hikes, and not to forget some of the best beaches found across the country.

 This included us spending two full weeks on the Portuguese island of Madeira and boy were we blown away by the natural beauty that Madeira is so well known for.
-From the architecture, stunning greenery, the mountain hikes and walks, to the beautiful beaches in Madeira, we certainly were not disappointed.
+From the architecture, stunning greenery, the mountain hikes and walks, and not to forget the beautiful beaches in Madeira which needs to be on your top things to do in Madeira list!
+We certainly were not disappointed.

 In this guide, I’ve decided to share a few of these awesome Madeira beaches to hopefully inspire you to visit and explore them too!